-The lower left panel shows the influence of the probability weighting without loss aversion, i.e. $\gamma = 0.65$ and $\lambda = 1$.
+Figure 4 illustrates the influence of the different CPT features on the MCPT value for $\alpha = 0.9$.
+The upper left panel shows the MCPT without loss aversion and probability weighting, such that the only considered CPT feature is the S-shaped value function.
+Similar to the EUT and CPT case, for all contracts certainty equivalent return increases with increasing θ , the optimal value of θ is 1 and the constant mix strategy dominates the other contracts.
+The upper right panel additionally includes loss aversion with $\lambda = 2.25$.
+In this setting, the constant mix contract is dominated by the guaranteed contracts, because they reduce the probability of negative annual price changes (cf. Section 3.4.2).
+This is also the reason why the roll-up and the ratch-up dominate the cliquet contract in this case.
+Especially for higher values of θ , the probability of annual losses is higher for the cliquet contract than for the other two guaranteed contracts, since (as explained in Section 3.4.2) the cliquet product has a significantly lower minimum guarantee level and hence a higher potential for a price drop.
+As for the CPT case, the certainty equivalent return increases slightly for low values of θ and decreases for high values of θ , where the value of θ at the peak is higher, if the guarantee level is higher.
+The lower left plot shows the influence of the probability weighting without loss aversion, i.e. $\gamma = 0.65$ and $\lambda = 1$.
 Here, the cliquet contract dominates the other contracts for all values of θ .
-This can again be explained by the annual price change distributions (cf. Section 3.3.2) and the fact that CPT particularly overweights extreme events that occur with low probability.
-The annual price changes of the cliquet contract are extremely rightskewed, i.e. they include some relatively high gains with low probabilities.
+This can again be explained by the annual price change distributions (cf. Section 3.4.2) and the fact that CPT particularly overweights extreme events that occur with low probability.
+The annual price changes of the cliquet contract are extremely right-skewed, i.e. they include some relatively high gains with low probabilities.
 These outcomes get overweighted and generate a higher certainty equivalent return.
 The constant mix contract also contains high gains, that happen with low probabilities, but also high losses, that happen with low probabilities, which reduce the certainty equivalent return.
 The certainty equivalent return of all contracts increases with increasing θ and the optimal value of θ is 1.

-Finally, the lower right panel includes all CPT features.
+Finally, the lower right plot includes all CPT features.
 Here, the MCPT certainty equivalent return of the more complex guaranteed products (ratch-up and cliquet) exceeds the roll-up and the constant mix contract.
 Due to the loss aversion, the constant mix performs worst.
 The overall optimal certainty equivalent return is reached by the cliquet contract, which also performs best for most values of θ .
 However, the optimal value of θ , i.e. the fraction invested in the risky asset, is lower than in the CPT case.
 This is due to the fact, that CPT investors with a longer evaluation period prefer more risky assets (cf. Benartzi & Thaler (1995) or Berkelaar et al. (2004)) than in our setting with an annual evaluation.

-Figure 5 illustrates the same effects for $\alpha = 0.6$, i.e. for higher guarantee levels.
-It is worth noting that especially for high values of θ , the guaranteed contracts perform much better, than in the case $\alpha = 0.9$.
-The upper right plot shows that the higher guarantee levels reduce the losses in the annual price changes, that caused disutility in the $\alpha = 0.9$ case.
-Therefore the MCPT certainty equivalent return difference between the constant mix and the guaranteed contracts is even larger in this case.

-In a next step we look at different levels of α and θ simultaneously.
-Figure 6 displays the values of the MCPT certainty equivalent return for the four different contracts as a function of α and θ .
-Note, that the lower bound for α is chosen to be 0.6.

-For each fixed level of α , the cliquet contract generates the highest certainty equivalent return.
-The overall maximum certainty equivalent return for the cliquet and therefore for all contracts is 4.79% for $\alpha = 0.6$ and $\theta \approx 0.5$.8 Moreover, the cliquet performs better than both, the roll-up and the constant mix contract for almost all pairs (α, θ) .
-The maximum for the roll-up contract is 3.01% for $\alpha \approx 0.75$ and $\theta \approx 0.325$ and as seen before the maximum for the constant mix contract is 3% at $\theta = 0$.
-This means that for an investor, who takes annual changes into account, the risk free asset is the most attractive